-- PROGRAM GOALS: Continue to improve and enhance the levels of customer service provided to Kansas employers and workers who interact with the agency. - Continue to build upon recent successes in meeting and exceeding federally mandated program performance standards. - Continue to work with the Office of Information Technology Services to make incremental improvements in existing technology platforms that support the unemployment system in Kansas.
+- Continue to build upon recent successes in meeting and exceeding federally mandated program performance standards. - Continue to work with the Office of Information Technology Services to make incremental improvements in existing technology platforms that support the unemployment system in Kansas.

-Unemployment Insurance Services program provides benefits to eligible applicants to replace part of wages lost from involuntary unemployment.
+The Unemployment Insurance Services program provides benefits to eligible applicants to replace part of wages lost from involuntary unemployment.
 The agency has four primary goals for this program:

-- 1. Improve and enhance the levels of customer service provided Kansas employers and workers who interact with the agency; - 2.
-Build upon recent successes in meeting and exceeding federally mandated program performance standards: - 3.
-Work with the Office of Information Technology Services to make improvements in the existing technology platforms that support unemployment the svstem Kansas; and
+- Improve and enhance the levels of customer service provided to Kansas employers and workers who interact with the agency; - Build upon recent successes in meeting and exceeding federally mandated program performance standards; - 3.
+Work with the Office of Information Technology Services to make improvements in the existing technology platforms that support the unemployment system in Kansas; and